RawalAnuma/Quiz-SB/README.md

 ### 📚 Category & Quiz
 - Each quiz must belong to a valid category.
 - A category can contain multiple quizzes.
-- Categories must be created by admin users.
+- Categories must be created by admin.

 ### 🧩 Quiz & Question
 - A quiz can contain multiple questions.